Çaykara: Transhumance

 Many of the permanent residents of the district still live a life of transhumance, migrating with their cattle between two or three different settlements belonging to the same village; An agricultural settlement near the bottom of the valley, a logging village halfway up the mountain, and a hamlet on the summer grazing land above the tree line ('parharia' or 'yayla').
 Most chalets on the yayla have their own dry stone-enclosed private field, but also share a larger enclosed meadow.
+In good years, the fields above the tree line produce some additional barley for the cattle.
 The spatial structure and the ratio of public to private space differs widely between the yayla's, while there are some recurring patterns.
 Some of the hamlets have a strong egalitarian and communal structure, with all houses having just a small private garden of approximately the same size.
 In a few cases there are no private gardens at all.
 Other hamlets are made up of multiple generational kinship clusters, with each generation adding increasingly larger fields to their cluster.
 There are, however, also yayla's with a more individualistic spatial organisation.
 Cows roam freely on the yayla, seeking out the best alpine flowers.
 During the summer months herders guide their sheep through the mountains.
 On Tuesdays villagers head down to the local market at Çaykara town.
-In some villages the 'old new year' of the Julian calendar is celebrated on January 14 (called 'Kalandar').
+In some villages the 'old new year' of the Julian calendar is celebrated on 14 January (called 'Kalandar').
 Villagers dressed as folk characters go door to door making jokes and collecting food or supplies for a shared meal or other communal activity.